Remember to cite LawCareers.Net on your application form if you apply to White & Case LLP.

 First-year two-day insight scheme

-As a first-year student, you can apply for one of our two-day insight schemes which will take place from 6-7 May or 13-14 May 2020.
-Over the course of the two days you will attend presentations, workshops and work-shadow a trainee.
+As a first-year student, you can apply for one of our two-day insight schemes which will take place from 3 – 4 May 2023 and 10 – 11 May 2023.
+Over the course of the two days you will attend presentations, workshops and work shadow a trainee.

-Our virtual work experience programme offers the opportunity to gain first-hand insight into life as a White & Case trainee and experience the realities of cross-border law.
+Our virtual learning programme offers the opportunity to gain first-hand insight into life as a White & Case trainee and experience the realities of cross-border law.

-There is no cost for the programme; it is self-paced to fit around your schedule, and no application form or legal knowledge is required.
+There is no cost to access the programme; it is self-paced to fit around your schedule, and no application form or legal knowledge is required.
 You'll gain insight into the fast-paced cutting-edge projects our lawyers and trainees work on, and gain valuable skills by undertaking true-to-life legal tasks.
-This experience will be recognised on our application forms and it is a great way to demonstrate your interest in law and White & Case.
+Participation in the learning programme will be recognised on our application forms, and it is a great way to demonstrate your interest in law and White & Case.

 Wherever you are based, we want to give everyone the opportunity to get to know us.

-If you're globally minded and ambitious, join our virtual program here.
+If you're globally minded and ambitious, join our virtual learning platform here.

 In addition to our core benefits (including a pension, private medical insurance and life insurance) and flexible benefits (including cycle to work scheme, season ticket loan and dental insurance) every employee receives a wellness spending account where you can be reimbursed up to £500 per year towards the cost of fitness activities, gym memberships and relaxation services.